SarahMangrum/SarahMangrum.GitHub.io/sample_project.md

 -

 ## THE DATA
+Using SQL, I conducted a comprehensive financial analysis of credits and grants issued by the International Development Association (IDA), 1 of the 5 institutions of The World Bank.
+The IDA provides concessional financing to some of the world's poorest countries to help them lift themselves out of poverty.
+This financing lets countries work toward economic efficiency providing access to health, nutrition, social services, and a better quality of life.

+~worldbank.org

-Using SQL, I conducted a comprehensive financial analysis of credits and grants issued by the International Development Association (IDA), an institution of The World Bank, using data consisting of over 1.24M rows and 30 columns provided from November 2022.
-The data is also updated monthly by the 10th business day at [**TheWorldBank.org**](https://finances.worldbank.org/Loans-and-Credits/IDA-Statement-Of-Credits-and-Grants-Historical-Dat/tdwh-3krx).
+The data consists of over 1.24M rows and 30 columns provided from November 2022.
+It is also updated monthly by the 10th business day at [**TheWorldBank.org**](https://finances.worldbank.org/Loans-and-Credits/IDA-Statement-Of-Credits-and-Grants-Historical-Dat/tdwh-3krx).
 As noted on the site, the IDA credits are public and publicly guaranteed debt extended by the World Bank Group.
 The IDA provides development credits, grants, and guarantees to its recipient member countries to help meet their development needs.
 Credits from IDA are at concessional rates and data are in U.S. dollars calculated using historical rates.
 The World Bank complies with all sanctions applicable to World Bank transactions.
 You will also find a detailed data dictionary among other details.

-To perform my analysis, I uploaded the data and ran SQL queries using [**csvfiddle.io**](https://csvfiddle.io), an open-source tool.
+To perform my analysis, I uploaded the data and ran SQL queries using [**csvfiddle.io**](https://csvfiddle.io), an open-source tool that allows its users to run SQL queries exclusively in-browser eliminating the need to download software like MySQL on their computer.

 ## THE ANALYSIS